bcoe/jDistiller/README.md

 What is jDistiller?
 ------------------

-* jDistiller is a simple and powerful DSL for extracting structured information from XHTML websites.
+* jDistiller is a simple and powerful DSL for scraping structured information from XHTML websites.
 * it is built on jQuery and Node.js.
 * it grows out of my experiences, having built several one-off page scrapers.